6 min. to read.

 This makes faith sound like magical power, the sort of thing you can accumulate and spend on mighty feats.
-Certainly there are amazing and miraculous things that happen in scripture on account of faith and some of us even have experience with those sorts of things in our own lives, but that’s not usually how things work.
+Certainly there are amazing and miraculous things that happen in scripture on account of faith, but it doesn’t seem to be the case that life usually works this way.
 People with great faith pray and terrible things still happen.
 I’ve seen desperate and deeply devout people pray for vital, urgent needs and nothing happened.
-I’ve watched good people give up their religious identity because they finally decided that either they must not have enough faith for God to care about, or perhaps the lack of response means there’s no one listening on the other end of the prayer.
+I’ve watched good people give up their religious identity because they finally decided that either they must not have enough faith for God to care about, or perhaps the lack of response means there’s no one listening.

-I’ve been deeply a part of Christian community my whole life–heard all the sermons and explanations.
+I’m a life-long Christian.
+I’ve heard all the sermons and explanations.
 I’ve read miles of theology.
-I’ve studied for years.
+I’ve studied for decades.
 I have no good answer to this dilemma.

 On the one hand, I have a hard time accepting this is how faith and prayer work.
-My experience suggests that God rarely intervenes, and certainly not with the consistency that would allow constructing a precise theology of faith and prayer.
+My experience suggests that God rarely intervenes, and certainly not with the consistency necessary to construct a precise theology of faith and prayer.
 On the other hand, I have a few weird experiences that truly seem miraculous.
 I know many, many people with even weirder stories than mine, including a couple people who seem to have experienced miraculous healing.

 So passages like this leave me stranded between these beliefs and data points.
-Zahnd seems to dodge the question as well in his reflection.
-Perhaps for the better, because I suspect that the quest to resolve this problem is just another form of retreating into certainty.
+Although I wonder if urgent attempts to solve this dilemma are just an attempt to retreat into certainty.
 If I can know for certain that God doesn’t intervene in miraculous ways, then I can give up that entire endeavor and focus on contemplative spirituality.
-If I can know for certain that praying for Divine intervention works if you do it the right way then I’d better set my focus on accomplishing that.
+If I can know for certain that praying for Divine intervention works if you do it the right way then I’d better set my focus on learning how to do that.
 But spirituality isn’t ultimately about accomplishing, and my drive to be certain so that I can feel safe is the very thing that leaves me operating from fear.

 I reject that model of spirituality.
-The Greek word translated “faith” in the New Testament is pisteuo, and it can equally be translated as trust.
+The primary Greek word translated “faith” in the New Testament is πιστις and it can equally be translated as trust.
 Trust is a relational word, and loving relationships are not transactional.
-Trust grows over time through time spent together.
-In the same way, trust wanes over time the more distance there is between us.
-Instead of living in a transactional space with God, I think we’re invited to a relational space, and the way that relationships grow is through time spent.
+Trust grows through time spent together.
+In the same way, trust wanes over time the more distance there is between people.
+Instead of thinking of God transactionally, we’re invited to think of God relationally.
+The way that relationships grow is through time spent.
 They grow over the long haul.
 They strengthen by going through difficult experiences.
 They mature over the seasons.
 One of the most important factors in developing a deeply trusting relationship is simply the commitment to stay present over time.

 In Lent we think about letting go or giving up things that are impeding our spiritual growth.
 Perhaps one of the biggest enemies of deepening faith is our simplistic transactional formulas.
 Could we give those up?
 This will be hard to do, because we are so deeply enculturated to the idea that everything is transactional.
 We like programs, formulas, and steps.
 We prefer our theology when it’s systematic.
-With a transaction we know where we stand, and this gives us certainty.
+With a transaction we know where we stand.
+Transactions are clear and certain.
 Letting go of this foundational expectation may be the “mountain” we need to throw into the sea.